HackYourFutureBelgium/home/curriculum/final-project/deliverables.md

 Working code is not enough!
 Your team will need to produce a contributor-friendly repository.
 If you work carefully over the 5 weeks this will not be much extra work.
 A good repository will include:

-* A complete README with all the information someone needs to run the project locally
+- A complete README with all the information someone needs to run the project locally
-* Code of conduct
+- Code of conduct
-* Contributor Guidelines
+- Contributor Guidelines
-* License
+- License
-* Wiki with documentation and project overview
+- Wiki with documentation and project overview
-* Clearly organized and working code on the master branch
+- Clearly organized and working code on the master branch
-* An overview of how the code is organized and where to find what
+- An overview of how the code is organized and where to find what
-* Well defined issues for contributors to select
+- Well defined issues for contributors to select
-* Well-managed branches
+- Well-managed branches
-* A defined PR and Code Review process
+- A defined PR and Code Review process
+- Some documentation (a wiki can work well for this)

 ## Minimal Viable Product